rabstolaf/bwsys/02_configuring-the-headnode.md

 > [Here](http://www.ntp.org/ntpfaq/NTP-s-def.htm) is a comprehensive documentation on NTP.
 > [This video](https://www.youtube.com/watch?v=EkQPkQb2D3g) gives a concise explanation on this topic.

+* `$ date` &mdash; this command will show you the date and time
+* If you notice that your timezone is not set correctly, you have to fix it.
+The file `/etc/localtime` is a symlink to your timezone.
+Delete the file and create another symlink with the same name and link it to `/usr/share/zoneinfo/US/Central`.
+That should fix your timezone.
 * `$ apt install ntp`
 * We need to edit the `/etc/ntp.conf` file to make the machine access time from the St. Olaf time servers to enable faster time synchronization.
   * Comment out all lines that access ubuntu time servers for the time